auth0-samples/auth0-rubyonrails-sample/03-Session-Handling/README.md

 You also need to set the ClientSecret, ClientId, Domain and CallbackURL for your Auth0 app as environment variables with the following names respectively: `AUTH0_CLIENT_SECRET`, `AUTH0_CLIENT_ID`, `AUTH0_DOMAIN` and `AUTH0_CALLBACK_URL`.

+Also, don't forget to add `http://localhost:3000/` as `Allowed Logout URLs` in your account settings.

 Set the environment variables in `.env` to match those your Auth0 Client.

 ````bash